 Conclusion

-The STMVP configuration which is recommended for adoption to the VTM-4.0 is the test 4.2.2.b.
+The STMVP configuration which is recommended for adoption to the VTM-4.0 is the test 4.2.2.c.
 It is to be noted that the pairwise average candidate tool, which has been adopted in Macao, is giving 0.13% gain in tool-off configuration in the VTM-3.0, as reported by the Ahg 13.

 The tables below report the gain of the proposed STMVP tool from test 4.2.2.b, over the VTM-3.0 without pairwise. -0.28% and -0.37% bitrate saving is reported in luma in random access, respectively with a merge list size equal to 6 and 8.

-It is proposed to adopt test 4.2.2.b in VTM-4.0, with STMVP off in low-delay B configuration file.
+It is proposed to adopt test 4.2.2.c in VTM-4.0, with STMVP off in low-delay B configuration file.